EmmyAbella444/Unit_4/PROJECT/Project_unit4.md

 | algorithm design       |

 ## Criteria C: Development

 ### Database scheme
-To store and organize the data for the website I decided to use 4 different tables, like it was stated in the ER Diagram.
-To create the tables I made a function called create_database().
+To store and organize the data for the website I made a function called create_database():
 ```.py
 # Create databases
 def create_database():